-At its inception, CDI was primarily a practitioner-oriented outlet focusing on the management of other people’s careers.
-Over time, it transitioned towards a more academic focus, while retaining relevance to professionals.
+At its inception, CDI was primarily a practitioner-oriented outlet focusing on how employers, managers and leaders manage their employees’ careers.
+Over time, it transitioned towards a more academic focus and paid greater attention to workers’ own agency, while retaining relevance to practitioners in a range of career-related professions.
 Since 2004, CDI has worked closely with the Careers Division of the Academy of Management to attract high-quality submissions and establish its role as a developmental journal.
-In 2024, the launch of the Practitioner Insights section (Harrison and Donald, 2024) reaffirmed CDI’s original practitioner-oriented focus while strengthening its commitment to engaging academics, practitioners, and policymakers.
-Today, CDI is among the most interdisciplinary of career development journals, publishing across vocational and organisational psychology, human resource management, leadership, graduate employability, career counselling, labour studies, and related fields.
+In 2024, the launch of the Practitioner Insights section (Harrison and Donald, 2024) reaffirmed CDI’s original practitioner-oriented focus while strengthening its commitment to also engaging academics and policymakers.
+Today, CDI is among the most interdisciplinary of career development journals, publishing across vocational and organisational psychology, human resource management, leadership, graduate employability, career counselling, labour studies, and related fields, as well as publishing articles which seek to integrate or reconcile the diffuse literatures among them (Akkermans, et al., 2024; Healy et al., 2025)

-On the occasion of its 25th anniversary, Varma et al. (2021) published a bibliometric review.
+On the occasion of CDI’s 25th anniversary, Varma et al. (2021) published a bibliometric review.
 Five years later, the rationale for a new review is twofold.
 First, the external environment has shifted dramatically.
-Global disruptions such as the COVID-19 pandemic, the United Kingdom’s departure from the European Union, the rise of large language models and artificial intelligence, and geopolitical instability have reshaped career experiences.
+Global disruptions such as the COVID-19 pandemic, the United Kingdom’s departure from the European Union, the rise of large language models and artificial intelligence, and geopolitical instability have reshaped career experiences as never before.
 In parallel, CDI has hosted special issues on timely and emergent topics, including career shocks (Akkermans et al., 2021), career theory and research trends (Jawahar, 2022), self-initiated expatriates (Andresen et al., 2023), linguistic profiling (Hughes et al., 2024), positive psychology (Budworth and Masood, 2024), and neurodivergence (Donald et al., 2025).
 In addition, several highly cited theoretical contributions have advanced the field, such as calls to integrate graduate employability and work employability literatures (Akkermans et al., 2024), the reframing of sustainable careers (Donald et al., 2024a), and explorations of career trajectories in the future workplace (Rabenu and Baruch, 2025).

-Second, while bibliometric analysis provides valuable insight into publishing trends, Structural Topic Modelling (STM) offers finer granularity and richer fidelity (Lindstedt, 2019; Roberts et al., 2019).
-This approach allows latent topic clusters to be uncovered and their trajectories traced over time.
-Building on Varma et al. (2021), the present study applies STM to 1,186 abstracts published in CDI between 1st January 1996 and 30th June 2025.
-The analysis identifies nine coherent thematic clusters, examines longitudinal variation in topic prevalence, profiles 18 influential authors to differentiate specialist from generalist contributions, and evaluates the citation impact of each theme.
+Second, while bibliometric analysis provides valuable insight into publication trends and social structures of scholarship, Structural Topic Modelling (STM) offers finer granularity and richer fidelity in illustrating the concepts that have been written about (Lindstedt, 2019; Roberts et al., 2019).
+STEM allows latent topic clusters to be uncovered and their trajectories traced over time.
+Building on Varma et al. (2021), the present study applies STM to 1,186 abstracts published in CDI between January 1996 and June 2025.
+The analysis identifies nine coherent thematic clusters, examines longitudinal variation in topic prevalence, profiles 18 influential authors and 12 highly cited articles to differentiate specialist from generalist contributions, and evaluates the citation impact of each theme.
 Additional interpretive depth is provided through reflections from seven scholars closely associated with CDI.

-Consequently, this study extends the 25th anniversary review by offering a multi-dimensional perspective that combines computational text analysis, author profiling, citation mapping, and expert commentary.
+Consequently, this study extends the 25th anniversary review by offering a multi-dimensional perspective that combines computational text analysis and expert commentary.
 In doing so, it provides an empirical foundation for current and future editors, the editorial team, and contributors to understand CDI’s intellectual trajectory and to inform its future direction.

 The manuscript is structured as follows.
 We first examine the intellectual, social, and conceptual structure of CDI and its suitability for structural topic modelling.
 We then present our methodological approach and results, highlighting the nine-topic solution.
 Finally, we discuss these findings in comparison with the 25th anniversary review and draw on the reflections of seven CDI scholars to identify promising avenues for future research.